mikamautnerrohde/researchproject/rp-project-manual.md

 ### Submitting the grade
 The examiner will receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
 Through the link in this e-mail, the examiner can fill in the online grading rubric and submit the final grade.

-Please note that the internal assessor should inform the examiner about the grades for the three different components, prior to the examiner submitting the final grade.
+In the case where the external assessor is the examiner, please note that the internal assessor should inform the examiner about the grades for the three different components.

-Please note that upon submitting the grade, the student is immediately informed about the end result.
+Also note that upon submitting the grade, the student is immediately informed about the end result.
 It is a best practice to ensure that the student has spoken with the supervisor about the assessment results before submitting them to Datanose.

+## Miscellaneous issues